MikeNikiforos/StockCollector/README.md

 # Program Summary

+## The results.txt file contain the output of the application

 ## Key Flaws in the Original Program
 The original program had several critical issues, including:
 1. **API Rate Limit Handling**: The program failed to account for the data partner API's rate limit of 60 calls per minute.
 Exceeding this limit resulted in `Too Many Requests` errors.